Mechanical Ventilation Course 2019

 Irene Telias

-Monitoring techniques (IV): Electrical impedance tomography 2019
+Monitoring techniques (IV): impedance tomography

-Monitoring techniques (V): Esophageal pressure 2019
+Monitoring techniques (V): Esophageal manometry

-Simulated cases (I): Diagnosing and managing patient-ventilator dyssynchrony
+Simulated case: Diagnosing and managing patient-ventilator dyssynchrony

 Laurent Brochard